intel-unesp-mcp/infieri2019-session1/README.md

 The result is about a half of one core's theoretical peak performance.
 The problem here is that the code runs only one thread in a single core.
-The Intel Xeon Phi coprocessor has been designed to handle highly parallel, scalable applications, so its instruction scheduling mechanism is built to assume that more than one thread will be launched by the application.
+The Intel® Xeon Phi™ coprocessor has been designed to handle highly parallel, scalable applications, so its instruction scheduling mechanism is built to assume that more than one thread will be launched by the application.
 In such a way, the coprocessor always schedules a new